Jakob-Long/TrinityOS/README.md

 # TrinityOS
 TrinityOS is a free and open source hobbyist OS I have been working on since Febuary 2021.

+# Commit
+If you want to commit and partake in the development of TrinityOS, email me at jakoblong2006@gmail.com, and we will go from there :^)

 # V.0522 Update
 The V.0522 Update (aka the May 2022 update) has fixed bugs with the Quick Menu.
 Modules added to the Module Subsystem have also become more easy execute.
 The 2 desktop "themes" now serve as a virtual desktop, where your state in each environment is saved.
 Finally, the ISO file in the "img" directory (V.0522/img/TrinityOS.iso) now runs on actual hardware.
 See "build instructions" (V.0522/Build Instructions) for more info regarding that.